elamrireda/FunctQuant/README.md

 Reda El Amri
 28/12/2020

-## R Markdown
+## Description

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.
+This package contains functions that provide a greedy functional quantization and also the optimal grid (one shot algorithm).
+See my paper for more details: **Data-driven stochastic inversion via functional quantization** \[<https://link.springer.com/article/10.1007/s11222-019-09888-8>\].

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this: